Skip to Main Content

 Morning:

-This morning we will start the day with a jazz history class.
+We will start the day with a jazz history class by a lecturer.
 We will learn how repressive segregation laws shaped New Orleans music scene, by pushing African Americans and Creoles together leading to new forms of jazz.
 We will also learn how music has been used over the years to bridge the gap beyond racial barriers, allowing platforms for musicians to express free speech and address social issues through their songs.
-We will then go on a French Quarter Music Walking Tour.
-Our local guide will talk about the lives of different local jazz musicians and play clips as we walk through the French Quarter.
+We will then go on a French Quarter musical walk.
+Our expert from yesterday’s motorcoach ride will return to talk about the lives of different local jazz musicians and play clips as we walk through the French Quarter.
 The morning will end at Preservation Hall.
 This famous jazz hall was a unique space where racially integrated bands and audiences could play and listen to music together.
-We are going to get a special behind the scenes tour of Preservation Hall to hear about the history of the club during the Jim Crow era and will meet with a musician who will talk about what it was like to play during that tumultuous time.
+We will go on a special behind-the-scenes exploration of Preservation Hall to hear about the history of the club during the Jim Crow era; we will meet with a musician who will talk about what it was like to play during that tumultuous time.

 Lunch: